rohithgopakumar/ZEDBOARD_Hardware_Setup_Linux_Matlab/README.md

-2)After you get the successful output from the previous step, Type these two commands
+2) After you get the successful output from the previous step, Type these two commands

 ![image](https://github.com/rohithgopakumar/ZEDBOARD_Hardware_Setup_Linux_Matlab/assets/131611312/1aa4f60b-f240-4111-9990-a5c52680406a)